 - Appropriately secured, with recovery and breach notification plans in place in the event of a data breach or loss

-In addition, data subjects (the persons whose data is being collected or stored) have certain specific rights with regard to their personal data:
+In addition, data subjects (the persons whose data is being collected or stored) have certain specific rights that may apply with regard to their personal data:

 - Right of access – the right to access and confirm the accuracy of one’s personal data